yupferris/rustual-boy-www/posts/bughunt-001-vertical-force.md

   "date": "2-13-2017"
 }}}

-This is just a tiny update to let you know that the elusive disappearing/reappearing powerups/enemies bug in Vertical Force was _finally_ fixed, bumping up compatibility from 71% to 76%!
+This is just a small (er, maybe not that small) update to let you know that the elusive disappearing/reappearing powerups/enemies bug in Vertical Force was _finally_ fixed, bumping up compatibility from 71% to 76%!

 After many painful attempts to try and track down this bug, the answer ended up being _very_ simple...